Pico do Areeiro

-The footpath northwards towards Pico Ruivo is an important tourist attraction, with a daily average of 1000 tourists trekking on it.
+Pico do Areeiro ([ɐɾiˈɐjɾu]), at 1,818 m high is a mountain located on the Portuguese island and autonomous region of Madeira, the third highest on the island.
+Situated within the mountainous interior of the island roughly halfway between the northern and southern coasts.
+It is a popular year round tourist attraction with the summit accessible by road directly from Funchal.
+On a clear day it is possible to see the neighboring island of Porto Santo, 48 km to the northeast.

+The summit is used as a starting point for hikers heading to Pico Ruivo (the highest point in Madeira) and at peak times up to 1000 people a day can pass by the area.

 The peak has in recent times become popular with cyclists making the ascent from Funchal.
 Many cycling publications and online lists usually claim that the climb from sea level to the summit at Areeiro is one of the toughest in the world with 1810 meters of climbing over a very short distance of 22 kilometres.

 There is easy road access to the summit, with a large car park, a restaurant and souvenir shop.
 In 2011, an Air Defence Radar Station of the Portuguese Air Force was built at the top of the mountain near the tourist facilities.

 Climate

 Pico do Areeiro has a cool Mediterranean climate, surprisingly wet for this type of climate due to the extreme precipitation it gets, a big part of it from drizzle and fog.